Cairns to Darwin

 11 day tour

 Join an adventurous 11-day trek from Cairns to Darwin exploring the gems of the lesser travelled Savannah Gulf.
 Swim in majestic waterfalls, descend into Queensland’s Undara Lava tubes, enjoy the remoteness of Adels Grove and the natural beauty of Lawn Hill Gorge.
-Crossing over into the Northern Territory spend two nights at a nature lover’s paradise, Lorella Springs before experiencing more of the Territory’s natural wonders and devolving into rich Indigenous culture in Kakadu National Park
+Crossing over into the Northern Territory experience the outback’s natural wonders and dive into the waterfalls as well as the rich Indigenous culture in Kakadu National Park.

 Itinerary